What is Hand Lettering?

 How to Use Anatomy in Hand Lettering

-You can also take this knowledge and adjust any of the lines to achieve different styles of lettering.
+You can also take this knowledge and adjust any of the guide lines to achieve different lettering styles.
 Move the ascender line higher, shrink the X height, and lengthen the descender line to create a tall, elegant style.
 If you want something a little more youthful and poppy, then balloon out the X height and make the ascenders and descenders smaller.
-Play with these lines and see what new styles you can create!
+Play with these straight lines and see what new styles you can create!

 Another important element to hand lettering is learning about lettering families, or font families as you might know them.
 There are a million fonts out there, but the majority fall into one of three main categories.
 You can choose to focus your efforts on mastering just one family, but figuring out how to create lettering with a variety of font families can really make your work pop.
 The three families that you need to learn are serif, sans serif, and script.
 You may or may not have heard those names before, but I promise you are familiar with them already.
-You see dozens of examples of all three font families every day when you see advertisements, watch TV, or read your favorite blog.
+You see dozens of examples of these hand lettering styles every day when you see advertisements, watch TV, or read your favorite blog.
 Let’s break down each family.

 The serif family is the most traditional branch of the lettering family, though that doesn’t mean it is boring!
 This font family is very common with printed text, because the small lines that are added to the letters, otherwise known as “serifs”, help guide the eye and aid in reading.
 These little extra lines at the ends of strokes are incredibly subtle if you aren’t paying attention, but there are certainly several serif fonts around you right now.
 In fact, the title in the title graphic at the top of this post is a serif font!
 The popular fonts Times New Roman, Garamond, and Georgia are all serif.
 When it comes to lettering, the serif family might be one of the most difficult for a beginner to learn quickly due to all of the extra lines and strokes.